Dining in China is a fantastic experience for the palate, with a myriad of new flavors, textures, and aromas to enjoy.

 2) Pack your Benadryl.
 Be sure to have your medicines and epi-pens on hand when dining out.
 In addition to the language barrier, there may be some cultural misunderstandings in smaller areas.
 For example, nut allergies aren’t common in China, so there may be less awareness in smaller cities and towns about how severe reactions can be.

 3) Know your local China healthcare information.
 Your tour operator can provide you with contacts and policies for the nearest hospital, doctor, or other healthcare provider to where you are traveling in China.
-Keep this information handy, should an emergency arise.
+Keep this information handy, should an emergency arise, such as allergies.

 4) Study Chinese cuisines.
 Chinese cuisines are quite different from American Chinese food, so do a little research on culinary traditions for areas of China that you will visit.
 Get a sense for what ingredients and flavors are prominent, and brainstorm which dishes would best suit your restrictions.
 When traveling, you’ll have a better sense of what foods are safe choices.